What is Opioid Use Disorder ( OUD )?

 • Type of Opioids

-• Length of Use
+• Duration of Use

 • Emotional Health and much more.

-Rapid Detox Under Anesthesia (Waismann Method®)
+Rapid Detox Under Anesthesia (Waismann Method®) for OUD

 Another form of treatment for Opioid Use Disorder is anesthesia-assisted rapid detox.
 With rapid detox, the patient sleeps under sedation while a combination of medications, including antagonists, are used to induce and speed the acute withdrawal.
 When performed correctly and responsibly rapid detox is a safer, more humane, and compassionate approach for treating opioid abuse.
 The provision of 24/7 medical care ensures that people going through detox have the medical support they need to withdraw from opioids safely.